Learn how to improve conversion rates with an agile website redesign

 Introduction to Growing Conversion Rates

 Generating inquiries through your website is both a science and an art.
-It takes keen observation and creative problem solving.
+It takes keen observation and creative problem-solving.
 When all the factors work together, your conversion flow should look something like this:

-• Your social post creates awareness and directs visitors to a specific webpage.
+- Your social post creates awareness and directs visitors to a specific webpage.

-• The conversion flow aligns with the expectations of the visitor– no surprises.
+- The conversion flow aligns with the expectations of the visitor– no surprises.

-• Your form seals the deal and creates an action.
+- Your form seals the deal and creates an action.

-But how do visitors find your site through a search engine?
-To attract people to your website, many businesses believe that quantity is more important than quality.
-The more posts your business publishes on their site or social media, the more visitors will engage with your content, and the conversions will come pouring in.
+Many businesses believe that quantity is more important than quality when it comes to attracting people to their websites.
+The more posts your business publishes on its site or social media, the more visitors will engage with your content, and the conversions will come pouring in.

-This isn’t necessarily true.
 Quantity is helpful, but it’s more important that the content your business shares online is useful.
 Useful content generates more meaningful engagement.
 Identify what is useful information for your visitors, create posts that reflect that information, and align those posts with phrases that signal intent.
 Getting found is the first step in the lead generation process.

 Your Conversions Are Working — Now You Can Sit Back and Relax.

-What should a business do to respond to ongoing changes in the way visitors interact with their content online?
 The key is responsiveness.
-If your business’s approach to your web presence is responsive and flexible, then rapid change won’t slow down your growth.
+Rapid change won’t slow down your growth if your business has a responsive and flexible web presence.
 You will be more agile in adapting to and taking advantage of shifts in the digital marketplace.

-That’s the foundation of Agile Website Redesign.
+That’s the foundation of Data-Driven Website Redesign.

 Agile Website Redesign